-A quartz, digital watch (as opposed to analog) is more precise than a mechanical watch, for sure, but mechanical watches are made with more care and, frankly, style.
+Quartz, digital watches (as opposed to analog) is more precise than a mechanical watch, for sure, but mechanical watches are made with more care and, frankly, style.
 For this reason, the watch buying public has mostly been split in the last few decades between those who need a watch for practical purposes, and those who just enjoy the look of a fine, mechanical timepiece.

 The future of wristwatches

 Nobody can say with certainty what the rest of the 21st century will bring for the wristwatch.
 It’s not entirely unreasonable that we could see the wristwatch go the way of the monocle as other technologies – especially, the smartphone – supplant the need for them.